Scroll down for step by step instructions

 CHECK THE pH OF YOUR WATER: HARD WATER ISSUES AND SKIN PH: Hard water has a slightly basic pH.
 This is not good for our skin and over time can take a toll.
 If you have skin issues or aging skin, you might want to take a deeper look into the problems associated with hard water.
 There are some simple adjustments you can make to your routine to help you skin retain a healthy pH, scroll down for details.

 GOOD RESULTS WITHOUT USING CASTOR OIL: Most people consider Castor Oil a required oil for deep cleaning and can work well for some.
 Due to it's unique properties, Castor oil is extremely cleansing, but it can also lead to problems such as dry, irritated skin and a worsening of their skin problems.
 We can get great results with oil cleansing without the use of Castor oil, or with a minimal amount.
-It should never be used alone, in a blend it be less than 25%, which is still quite high - I suggest that Castor Oil be reduced to less than 10% of your blend or eliminated.
+It should never be used alone, in a blend it should be included at less than 25%, which is still quite high - I suggest that Castor Oil be reduced to less than 10% of your blend or eliminated.
 If you have very sensitive, mature or aging skin, dry skin or get dry patches then I would suggest leaving the Castor oil out all together.
 I outline and describe my favorite cleansing oils HERE.

 Who gets the best short and long term results?

 If the skin an acid mantle are in good shape and you experience only minor skin issues every so often, like an occasional outbreak, clogged pores or comedones, or if you have aging skin or dry skin, then Oil Cleansing will become your new BFF!
 You will get the most benefit from many different oils, and my long soak method, as it provides the deepest conditioning.

 ~ STEP BY STEP INSTRUCTIONS ~